openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 >>> TypeError: Unsupported argument type!
 ```

 Great!
-Now the class has gone a full cricle, from C++ to Python (and again to Python).
+Now the class has reached its destination, from C++, to Python, to Python once more.
 Such aliasing is a common technique in the project and gives a lot of power to the developer.
-With easy to understand code, `say_hello` function is now able to dispatch arguments based on their type and apply necessary preprocessing to feed data into the function.
-However, this could be done in "few more lines of C++" as well, where is the tricky part?
-The difficult feat of returning different types based on same argument type is achived (look at the dispatching of integer arguments).
+With easy-to-understand code, the `say_hello` function is now able to dispatch arguments based on their type and apply necessary preprocessing to feed data into the function.
+However, you might say that this could be done with "a few more lines of C++" as well.
+Where is the tricky part?
+The answer is, the difficult feat of returning different types based on the same argument type is achieved here (look at the dispatching of integer arguments).

 This concludes developer work on OpenVINO:tm: Python API.
 Don't forget to recompile your builds and have a good time while writing your code!:)

 #### Testing out new code
 All of the code is now written.
-Let's move on to the testing of it.
+Let's move on to testing.

-Please refer to Test Guide available here:
+Please refer to the Test Guide available here:

     openvino/src/bindings/python/docs/test_examples.md